ruanodendaal/BotFun/README.md

 Hey welcome to my ROBot based on EstherBot.
 If you'd like to setup your own follow the below instructions.

 Want to chat to my bot?
-Go to https://morning-falls-16453.herokuapp.com/
+Well I've taken it down...playing with some new concepts.

 Have fun.
 Ruan